B.S.E. in Mechanical Engineering

 Technical Electives (TEs)

-All ME students are required to take 9 credits of Advanced Technical Electives to deepen their knowledge within Mechanical Engineering.
+All ME students are required to complete 9 credits of Advanced Technical Electives to deepen their knowledge within Mechanical Engineering.
 For ME course descriptions, visit the ME Course List.
-A grade of at least “D” must be obtained in each course).
+A grade of at least a “D” must be obtained in each course.

-- One class (at least 3 credit hours) must be a 400-level or higher class in Mechanical Engineering.
-This may include 400-level classes off the core TE list but does not have to.
-Note that ME490 or ME491 canfulfill this requirement.
+- 400-level Technical Elective: One upper level elective must be a 400-level or higher ME class (at least 3 credit hours).
+This may include 400-level classes off the core TE list, but does not have to.
+Note that ME490 or ME491 can fulfill this requirement.

-- Two core TE classes (totaling at least 6 credit hours) must come from the following list:
+- Core Technical Elective: Two ME elective classes (totaling at least 6 credit hours) having a mechanical engineering prerequisite.
+See the following list for Core Technical Electives.

-- have a 300 level or higher prerequisite
+- Have a 300 level or higher enforced prerequisite

-Students that wish to complete an Electrical Engineering minor would enroll in EECS 215 (4) – Introduction to Electronic Circuits, which would count in place of EECS 314 and follow the same grading rules.
-Students who are interested in the Electrical Engineering minor should contact the EE department for more information.
+Students that wish to complete an Electrical Engineering Minor should enroll in EECS 215 (4) – Introduction to Electronic Circuits, which will count in place of EECS 314 and follow the same grading rules.
+Students who are interested in the Electrical Engineering Minor should contact the EE Department for more information.

-The ME department requires each student to take at least 3 credit hours economic or financial course as part of their Intellectual Breadth requirements.
+The ME department requires each student to take at least 3 credit hours of an economic or financial course as part of their Intellectual Breadth requirements.
 The approved list of economic/financial courses recommended for ME students is provided in the Mechanical Engineering Undergraduate Handbook on the department website.
-Any course on the supplied list within LSA fulfills the Intellectual Breadth as a LAC.
-Any course on the supplied list outside of LSA fulfills the Intellectual Breadth as a Professional & Creative Development Courses (PCDC).
+Most courses on the supplied list can fulfill some Intellectual Breadth requirements..

 General Electives (GEs)

-For transfer students, students who received credit by exam, or students who transferred one or more courses from another institution, the total number of credits from the other categories may not equal 119 credits.
-As a result, some students will need to enroll in more or less than 9 general elective credits, depending on how many credits are needed to reach the 128 credits required for graduation.
+For transfer students that received credit by exam, or students that transferred one or more courses from another institution, your total number of credits from the other categories may not equal 119 credits.
+As a result, you may have to enroll in more or less than 9 general elective credits, depending on how many credits are needed to reach the 128 credits required for graduation.

-For the description of what courses count as General Electives, please see the CoE Bulletin, and scroll to the bottom of the Core Requirements section.
+For the description of what courses count as General Electives, please visit the CoE Bulletin, and scroll to the bottom of the Core Requirements section.